- Swiss testing laboratory

 USP 61 Microbial Enumeration Test Method Explained

-- Test samples are inoculated on Soybean-Casein Digest Agar for the Total Aerobic Microbial Count (TAMC) and on Sabouraud Dextrose Agar for the Total Yeast and Mold Count (TYMC).
+- The filter membrane is placed on Soybean–Casein Digest Agar for Total Aerobic Microbial Count (TAMC) and on Sabouraud Dextrose Agar for Total Combined Yeast and Mold Count (TYMC).

 Suitable Method for USP 61 Microbial Enumeration Test